CarbonPackages/Carbon.Eel/README.md

 ### `AlpineJS.object(arg1, arg2, ..argN)`

 Generate an object for AlpineJS directive [`x-data`](https://alpinejs.dev/directives/data).
-Supports neseted arrays.
+Supports nested arrays.
 You could do the same with `Json.stringify()`, but this function is shorter, as AlpineJS acccepts objects and easier to write and read.

 Examples: